FabrizioMusacchio/DEVONthink_Note_Graphs/README.md

 ### 3. Configure the AppleScript (optional)
 The following steps are only necessary if you have used a different Conda environment name than `dt_python`:

-1. Open the AppleScript `Find note connections.scpt` located inside the `Find Note Connections` folder with the **Script Editor** on your Mac.
+1. Open the AppleScript `Find and add note connections.scpt` located inside the `Find Note Connections` folder with the **Script Editor** on your Mac.
 2. If you have used a different name for your Conda environment than `dt_python`, adjust the value of the `CONDA_ENV_NAME` property at the top of the script accordingly.
 3. Save the AppleScript.